Blockly2Java/.github/profile/README.md

 - optional: **auxiliary dependency** repository (e.g., for OnlineIDE graphics or input dependencies) to be cloned into the `src` folder of the student submission.
 - parent repository with complete Artemis exercise for fast exercise import (and other repos as submodules for easy cloning)

-As long as not stated differently, all work in Repositories in this organization is protected by [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/).

 ### Current list of exercises